From £90,8057

 Lotus’s adaptive dampers and air springs can’t stop 2.7 tonnes of SUV from squatting suddenly and quite hard as 727lb ft of torque is flicked on like a switch.
 For what it’s worth, 60mph came up from rest in a two-way average of 3.1sec – so the car missed the chance to prove that it’s a repeatable sub-3.0sec prospect.
 We should also note that, like all EVs, it gets progressively slower as the battery is depleted (with just 10% charge remaining, 0-60mph takes 4.6sec and 0-100mph takes 24.1sec).

 Braking stability is reassuringly good and power likewise.
-But even so, this is clearly a car tuned to communicate its limits, and by doing so – and being the size that it is – perhaps not a car you might feel inclined to fully uncork often or in remotely confined circumstances.
+But even so, this is clearly a car tuned to communicate its limits and, by doing so and being the size that it is, perhaps not a car that you might feel inclined to fully uncork often or in remotely confined circumstances.
 You will no doubt remember the occasions when you do.

 In more normal driving, the ease with which you can toggle drive modes and regen settings does indeed boost drivability, and the good metering of controls makes the Eletre easy to drive at any speed.